linaspurinis/minecraft-timer/README.md

 1. Popup appears: "Time Limit Reached"
 2. Click "Ask for More Time"
 3. Message is sent to parents
-4. Enter the 4-digit code parents give you
+4. Wait for parent to approve (you'll see a waiting dialog)
-5. Get 30 more minutes!
+5. Get 30 more minutes automatically when approved!

 **Tips:**
-- You have 3 attempts to enter the code
+- No code to enter - parents approve with a button tap
+- Request will timeout after 5 minutes if no response
-- If code doesn't work, ask a parent for the admin password
+- If denied or timeout, you can ask a parent for the admin password
 - Check warnings - you get alerts at 5 min and 1 min remaining

 ## Uninstallation